Ready To Get Out Of Pain?

 And the sum total equals pain!

 Cross fiber (or cross friction) massage is extremely effective!
 Either by hand or sometimes with the aid of an instrument, this type of massage can break up the scar tissue so that the body can then re-absorb it.
 It is common to experience some minor discomfort during the massage and even minor bruising afterward.

 There are some chiropractors who use a technique called Graston, which I have personally found to be extremely effective.
 Most of my patients recovered from both acute and chronic injuries in half the time than if receiving adjustments alone.

-Traditional medicine usually offers painkillers and muscle relaxants, and although you may “feel” better temporarily, this route does nothing more than mask the symptoms of the injury.
+Traditional medicine usually offers painkillers and muscle relaxants, and although you may “feel” better temporarily, this route does nothing more than masking the symptoms of the injury.
 Sometimes the scar tissue is removed via surgery, but clearly, this invasive approach is not as healthy for the body or your wallet!

 Is There Anything Else You Can Do To Help The Healing Process?